keboola/php-storage-driver-bigquery/src/Handler/Workspace/Load/load.md

 | 32 | FULL      | YES             | NO           | NO                  | NO     | FULL IMPORTER

+notes:
 Staging - enables column name mapping
 Full importer - enables data casting

-DEDUP TYPE is not important because it is being set by PKs in Connection PK SET = DEDUP TYPE so it means TRUE = NO  ; FALSE = YES
+DEDUP TYPE is not important because it is being set by PKs in Connection PK SET = DEDUP TYPE so it means TRUE = NO  ; FALSE = YES timestamp - with COPY operation in connection, it is not possible to create table with _timestamp in WS.
+It should be possible with `clone`